 And if you got something from this article, I would also strongly recommend you check out my article All Of Your Suffering Was Worth It.
 It’s one of the best metaphors for life, and I know that it will help you during this trying time.

 Also, if you’re looking for actionable steps on improving your mood and physical health, my articles How To Overcome Depression Naturally and 7 Simple Tips To Beat Anxiety Naturally will likely be helpful for you on many levels.

 The advice in these aforementioned articles touch on some basic stuff like ‘move your body at all’, ‘eat a meal with some nutrients in it’, and ‘get sunlight on your face if that’s an option’, but it all helps when you add it up.
 Fighting depression and suicidal ideation isn’t a battle of annihilation, but a battle of attrition.
 In other words, it’s a battle that is won by a lot of tiny steps.
 And I believe in you and your ability to take some of those steps.

 Dedicated to the expansion of your beautiful heart,

-Pps.
+Ps.
 I want to reiterate, because I know firsthand how stubborn, doubtful, and untrusting a suicidal mind can be, that you are loved.
 Whether you believe my love for you or not is irrelevant.
 But there are people in your life who care so deeply about you, and want you to feel better, just as desperately as you want to feel better.
 People want you to succeed, no matter how much your mind wants to convince you otherwise.
 Please, reach out to someone, anyone, for help.
 Find someone who will listen, and let them listen.
-Let yourself be held in your pain.
+Let your pain be held.
 It is so difficult and requires real courage to do so, but it will help.
 I promise.